lamsiufung/Hello-World-Github/readme.txt

 # Hello-World-Github
-This is a hello world project for usage of Github
+This is a demo project of Github Actions for CSCI3251, created by LAM SIU FUNG.
-I added this line in the "features" branch.